bwaynesu/BComponentComparator/README.md

 We are actively investigating the following issues:

 - **Field Overflow**: Some fields may overflow beyond the column width (e.g., Material Color fields with expanded color picker)
-- **FBX Recognition**: FBX files are currently recognized as GameObjects and cannot be dragged directly (workaround: use Display Mode settings for ModelImporter)

 ## Planned Features